 Why focus on sexual abuse in the Church of Jesus Christ of Latter-day Saints?

-- The LDS church has said, “The Church has long had a highly effective approach for preventing and responding to abuse.
+- The church has said, “The Church has long had a highly effective approach for preventing and responding to abuse.
 In fact, no religious organization has done more.
 Although no one system is perfect and no single program will work with every organization, the Church’s approach is the gold standard.”
-(Effectiveness of Church Approach to Preventing Child Abuse.
-Dated Dec.
-1, 2015.
-Accessed Feb.
+(Effectiveness of Church Approach to Preventing Child Abuse, Dec.
+1, 2015, accessed Feb.
 19, 2024.)

-- The LDS church states that it “has a zero-tolerance policy when it comes to abuse.
+- The church states that it “has a zero-tolerance policy when it comes to abuse.
 This means that if we learn of abuse, we cooperate with civil authorities to report and investigate the abuse.”
-(How the Church Approaches Abuse.
-Accessed Feb.
+(How the Church Approaches Abuse, accessed Feb.
 19, 2024.)

-- Since 1995, the LDS church has provided a telephone help line for local leaders (such as bishops, branch presidents or stake presidents) and instructed them to call it whenever they suspect or learn of abuse.
+- Since 1995, the church has provided a telephone help line for local leaders (such as bishops, branch presidents, or stake presidents), instructing them to call whenever they suspect or learn of abuse.
 “Where available, he will be put in touch with a professional counselor to help the victim, stop the abuse, and prevent abuse of others.
 The bishop will also be connected with a lawyer to make certain that all legal reporting requirements are observed.”
-(How the Church Approaches Abuse.
-Accessed Feb.
+(How the Church Approaches Abuse, accessed Feb.
 19, 2024.)

-- Former LDS church president Gordon Hinckley said during a 60 Minutes interview in 1996 that “there’ll be a blip here, a blip there, a mistake here, a mistake there” among local lay leaders dealing with reports of abuse.
-(An Interview With Gordon Hinckley.
-Original segment aired Apr.
-7, 1996.
-Accessed Feb.
+- Former church president Gordon Hinckley, in a 1996 60 Minutes interview, acknowledged that “there’ll be a blip here, a blip there, a mistake here, a mistake there” among local lay leaders dealing with reports of abuse.
+(An Interview With Gordon Hinckley, aired Apr.
+7, 1996, accessed Feb.
 19, 2024.)

-- LDS church representatives have said that sexual abuse by LDS leaders or actively participating members is extremely rare (example from 2010).
+- Church representatives have claimed that sexual abuse by church officials or actively participating members is extremely rare (example from 2010).

-What changes does FLOODLIT want to see the Mormon church make?
+What changes does FLOODLIT want to see The Church of Jesus Christ of Latter-day Saints make?

 Where does FLOODLIT get its information?

-Our information about each Mormon sex abuse case comes from publicly available sources like police records, court documents and mainstream news articles, and from private communication with abuse survivors and others familiar with the case.
+Our information about each Mormon sex abuse case comes from publicly available sources, such as police records, court documents, and mainstream news articles, as well as private communications with abuse survivors and others familiar with the cases.

 How does FLOODLIT determine whether to include someone in its database?